conestack/node.ext.ldap/README.rst

 problems with ``python-ldap``, make sure it is available in the python environment you run buildout in, so it won't be fetched and built by buildout itself.

-TODO
-====

-- TLS/SSL Support. in ``LDAPConnector``
-  could be useful: python-ldap's class SmartLDAPObject(ReconnectLDAPObject) - Mainly the __init__() method does some smarter things like negotiating the LDAP protocol version and calling LDAPObject.start_tls_s().
-  XXX: SmartLDAPObject has been removed from the most recent python-ldap, because of being too buggy.

-- define what our retry logic should look like, re-think function of session, communicator and connector. (check ldap.ldapobject.ReconnectLDAPObject)
-  ideas: more complex retry logic with fallback servers, eg. try immediately again, if that fails use backup server, then start to probe other server after a timespan, report status of ldap servers, preferred server, equal servers, load balancing; Are there ldap load balancers to recommend?

-- consider ``search_st`` with timeout.

-- investigate ``ReconnectLDAPObject.set_cache_options``

-- check/implement silent sort on only the keys ``LDAPNode.sortonkeys``

-- parse ldap schema to identify binary attributes, also further types like BOOL and multivalued, overrides must be possible.

-- node.ext.ldap.filter unicode/utf-8

-- auto-detection of rdn attribute.

-- interactive configuration showing live how many users/groups are found with the current config and what a selected user/group would look like

-- Scope SUBTREE for Principals containers is not tested properly yet.
-  Especially ``__getitem__`` needs a little love.

-- Configuration validation for UGM.
-Add some checks in ``Ugm.__init__`` which tries to block stupid configuration.

 Contributors